-In 2008, the building and construction sector contributed QR18,166 million (US\$4,991 million) to Qatar's total nominal GDP, or 4.9% of the total.
-This sector provides extensive employment opportunities, and in 2007, companies in this sector employed approximately 307,780 persons, or approximately 37.2% of Qatar's labor force.
-Credit extended by commercial banks to the building and construction sector increased by 40.5% during 2008 to QR11,454.2 million (US\$3,146.8 million), compared to QR8,154.7 million (US\$2,240.3 million) in 2007.
+In 2008, the building and construction sector contributed QR18,166 million (US\$4,991 million) to Qatar's total nominal GDP, or 5.0% of the total.
+For the six-month period ended June 30, 2009, this sector contributed QR10,226 million (US\$2,809 million) to Qatar's total nominal GDP, or 7.4% of the total, representing a 18.9% increase from the six-month period ended June 30, 2008.
+This sector provides extensive employment opportunities and, in 2007, companies in this sector employed approximately 307,780 persons, or approximately 37.2% of Qatar's labor force.
+Credit extended by commercial banks to the building and construction sector increased by 40.5% during 2008 to QR11,454 million (US\$3,147 million) compared to QR8,155 million (US\$2,240 million) in 2007.

 The building and construction sector has expanded rapidly in the past five years as a result of growing infrastructure needs and the economy's growth and diversification.
-In the coming years, this sector is expected to experience additional growth due to lower construction costs and major public projects, such as the construction of the New Doha International Airport, which will replace the existing Doha International Airport at an estimated cost of approximately QR32.8 billion (US\$9.0 billion).
-The airport is currently scheduled to be completed by 2013, and by its completion, is expected to handle 50 million passengers, 2 million tons of cargo and 320,000 landings and takeoffs per year.
+In the coming years, this sector is expected to experience additional growth due to lower construction costs and major public projects, such as the construction of the New Doha International Airport, which will replace the existing Doha International Airport at an estimated cost of approximately QR40,040 million (US\$11,000 million).
+The New Doha International Airport is currently scheduled to be completed by 2013 and, by its completion, is expected to handle 50 million passengers, two million tons of cargo and 320,000 landings and takeoffs per year.